Bristol-Cyber-Security-Group/packetsniffing/README.md

 # packetsniffing
 There are three files, the livecapture will capture packets and give the output in a csv file with IP address, reverse DNS and protocol
 The offline capture is a simple sniffing.
-The readpcap.py will read pcap files and output a csv file with source destination, protocol, size and hostname of the destination,tos
+The readpcap.py will read pcap files and output a csv file with source, destination, protocol, size and hostname of the destination,tos
 The command line will output the uniquie IPs for each PCAP file along with their destination country if available.

 sudo apt install python3-autopep8 <br/>